ResonanceGroup/roocode-mcp-server/cline_docs/activeContext.md

 ### Next Steps

-**Phase 4 - Event Streaming** (NEXT PRIORITY):
+**IMMEDIATE PRIORITY - MCP-Compliant Notifications**:
-1. Investigate if RooCode's EventEmitter API is accessible through extension exports
+1. ✅ RooCode EventEmitter API is accessible and working
-2. Review RooCode's event types from source code:
-   - `TaskCreated`, `TaskStarted`, `TaskCompleted`, `TaskAborted`
-   - `TaskInteractive` (waiting for approval)
-   - `TaskActive`, `TaskIdle`, `TaskResumable`
-   - `Message` (task updates)
-3. Determine if we can subscribe to these events via MCP
-4. Implement event streaming if API supports it, or document limitations

-**Before Event Work**:
-- Update Memory Bank (IN PROGRESS)
-- Commit and push changes to GitHub
-- Document event investigation findings
+2. 🔄 **BLOCKED**: Need to research exact MCP SDK API for sending notifications
+3. Deploy research agent to find:
+   - How to send notifications through StreamableHTTPServerTransport
+   - Proper MCP notification format/structure
+   - Examples from other MCP servers (especially logging notifications)
+   - Whether we use `server.notification()` or `transport.send()`
+4. Implement MCP notification system based on research findings
+5. Remove custom EventStreamingServer class
+6. Test with MCP-compliant client

+**Research Questions for Agent**:
+- What's the correct API for sending MCP notifications from a server?
+- How do we track active transport connections that support SSE?
+- What's the notification message format per MCP protocol?
+- Are there code examples in @modelcontextprotocol/sdk?

 **Future Enhancements** (Optional):
 - Add Configuration/Profile management tools (`getConfiguration`, `setConfiguration`, etc.)